fusion-energy/paramak/dev/_sources/usage_spherical_tokamak.rst.txt

 Spherical Tokamak
 =================

-- This is characterized by a blanket that only goes around the outboard sides of the plasma and the center column has no inboard breeding.
+- This is characterized by a blanket that only goes around the outboard sides of the plasma and a center column that has no inboard breeding.

 Spherical tokamak
 -----------------